Key takeaways

 A conventional loan typically requires a DTI of no more than 45%.
 Some lenders will accept a DTI as high as 50%, and most view a DTI of 36% as favorable.

-Conventional loans are the most popular mortgage type and suit borrowers with a good credit score and savings for a down payment.
-Conventional loans are either conforming or non-conforming.
+Conventional loans are the most common mortgage type and typically suit borrowers with strong credit and savings for a down payment.
+These loans fall into two categories:

-- Conforming Loan: Meets Federal Housing Finance Agency (FHFA) standards and can be purchased by the government-sponsored agencies Fannie Mae and Freddie Mac.
+- Conforming loans: Meet Federal Housing Finance Agency (FHFA) standards and can be purchased by Fannie Mae and Freddie Mac.

 Fixed-rate mortgage borrowers pay the same interest rate over the life of their loan (15 to 30 years), which means your monthly mortgage payment (the loan principal and interest) is the same each month.